Tokyo Drift Legends – The Fast & The Furious

 Nissan 350Z – The Drifters Dream

 The Nissan 350Z (Z33), which came out in 2002, was suspended in Tokyo Drift’s go-to drift car, driven by the movie’s bad guy Takashi, aka “DK” (Drift King).
-The Nissan 350Z was powered by its naturally aspirated VQ35DE 3.5L V6 engine and provided the perfect balance of power, weight distribution, and handling.
+The Nissan 350Z has its natural & aspirate VQ35DE 3.5L V6 engine and provide the perfect balance of power, weight distribution, and handling.
 It was the ultimate streetcar for both professional and street drifting.

 For the 350Z, one of the standout elements was its rigid chassis and precise steering which meant drivers could both initiate and carry long drifts with perfect control.
 A hit in the real-world drifting scene, the car’s rear-wheel drive layout and well-balanced suspension meant it was an absolute joy to play with.